Prospects for Direct Electron Detectors in Ultrafast Electron Diffraction and Scattering Experiments: Introduction

 Here we report on the performance of HPCDs, specifically the Dectris Quadro, in ultrafast electron scattering experiments.
-Being true electron-counting detectors, HPCDs have a number of potential signal-to-noise advantages over other technologies in use (Microchannel plate and Phosphor scintillator-based detectors) that could lead to improved sensitivity in UED(S) experiments.
-Sensitivity in UES currently lags far behind that of ultrafast spectroscopy and improvements in this area could significantly broaden the scope of this technique, particularly in the direction of weaker-excitation levels.

 In this article we discuss the mechanisms and statistics of electron counting detectors for ultrafast electron diffraction in depth, revealing their limitations in ultrafast applications and presenting strategies to optimize SNRs using HPCDs.
 Throughout, we express the electron dose received by the detector in terms of electrons/pulse per pixel (EPP), $\bar\lambda$.
 In current instruments, the electron dose can range from many thousands in the main beam to tens in the brightest Bragg peaks of a diffraction pattern to arbitrarily small values in the diffuse features between Bragg peaks.
-One can convert the electron dose from a per-pulse basis to a per-time basis by simply multiplying the electron dose in EPP by the laser repetition rate~$\Gamma$.
+One can convert the electron dose from a per-pulse basis to a per-time basis by simply multiplying the electron dose in EPP by the laser repetition rate,~$\Gamma$.

 The remainder of this paper is organized as follows.
-In Section~\ref{sec:methods}, we describe the ultrafast electron source and detector used in this our study.
-In Section~\ref{sec:pixel_response}, we investigate the counting behaviour of the detector at the single detector pixel level in response to average count rates ranging from 0.16 to 7.6 EPP in two different modes of operation.
-In Section~\ref{sec:electron_counting} we investigate the determinants of measurement uncertainty in unpumped single-shot polycrystalline monoclinic \votwo diffraction patterns over a range of EPP conditions between $10^{-3}$ and 3, establishing a cross-over from shot-noise limited performance to count-saturation limited performance around 1\,EPP, and present a quantitative model for this behaviour.
-In Section~\ref{sec:source_noise}, we characterize the full experimental noise spectrum in recorded polycrystalline Pt UED patterns, and investigate the influence of the diffraction image normalization period (from shot-to-shot to time-averaged) on the SNR of pump-probe UED signals.
-Finally, we conduct pump-probe experiments on polycrystalline \votwo with count rates between 0.5 and 1.8\,EPP to validate our model for experimental uncertainties in UED using an HPCD.
+In Sec.~\ref{sec:methods}, we describe the ultrafast electron source and detector used in this study.
+In Sec.~\ref{sec:pixel_response}, we characterize the electron counting behavior of the detector at the individual pixel level when subject to ultrafast exposures at (average) count rates ranging from below 0.1 to greater than 10\,EPP in both detector modes of operation (normal and retrigger).
+We also establish an estimator and associated uncertainty for the average count rate, which we call the $P_0$ counting method, that corrects for lost counts and extends the dynamic range of the detector at the upper end (saturation) by more than an order of magnitude compared to the conventional (direct) counting mode.